-(in thousands) Successor r the Three onths Ended March 31, 2023 Predecessor For the Three Months Ended March 31, 2022
+For Mo Successor For the Three Months Ended March 31,

+(in thousands) 2023 2022

 Income tax benefit \$ 1,047,051 \$ -

 Effective tax rate 22.81% 0.00%

 The tax provisions for the three months ended March 31, 2023 and 2022 were computed using the estimated effective tax rates applicable to the taxable jurisdictions for the full year.
 The Company's tax rate is subject to management's quarterly review and revision, as necessary.
 The Company's effective tax rate was 22.81% and 0.0% for the three months ended March 31, 2023 and 2022.
 The increase in the quarterly rates is primarily the result of changes in its valuation allowance.
 As of March 31, 2022, the Company recorded a full valuation allowance due to historical and projected losses.
 As of March 31, 2023, the Company did not record a valuation allowance due to a significant deferred tax liability being established in connection with the Business Combination on December 12, 2022 which is a source of future taxable income to realize its net deferred tax assets.